Aprepitant is an anti-sickness medicine. It is taken alongside other medicines to help stop sickness (nausea and vomiting) after chemotherapy.

-- If you are taking any other medicines, including any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
-Aprepitant interferes with a number of other medicines, including the 'pill' and 'mini pill'.
+- If you are taking any other medicines, including any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
+Aprepitant interferes with a number of other medicines, including the 'pill' and the 'mini pill'.

 - Before you start treatment, read the manufacturer's printed information leaflet from inside your pack.
 The manufacturer's leaflet will give you more information about aprepitant and a full list of side-effects which you may experience from taking it.

 - Take aprepitant capsules exactly as your doctor tells you to.
 You will be asked to take one 125 mg capsule one hour before your chemo treatment starts, and then one 80 mg capsule each morning for the following two days.

 - Swallow the capsules whole - it may help to take your doses with a drink of water.
 It is not important whether you take the capsules before or after food.

 - If your child has been prescribed oral powder sachets, the dose will be prepared and given to your child by a doctor or nurse in hospital.

 - If you forget to take a dose, contact your doctor for advice about what to do.
 Do not take two doses together to make up for a missed one.

 - Even if you do not feel like eating or drinking, try to sip water regularly to prevent you from becoming lacking in fluid in the body (dehydrated).

 - Rather than trying to eat three main meals a day, try eating small, simple but nourishing snacks, every few hours.